calebd/cloudy/Readme.markdown

 # Cloudy for Mac

 Cloudy is a simple app that wraps the [Overcast](https://overcast.fm) web player.
+Cloudy is not affiliated with Overcast.

 # Building